like the brain's powerful neural pathways, simple yet strong. ๐ง

 : object to config server for https. (type: AxonHttpsConfig)MIDDLEWARE_TIMEOUT

-: variable to set global timeout of waiting for middleware to response or call next function. (ms, default 10000ms)listen
+: variable to set global timeout of waiting for middleware to response or call next function. (ms, default 10000ms)PROJECT_ENV

 method runs your webserver.